 The Clerk is often called the 'second citizen' in view of the advisory and ceremonial role played alongside the first citizen (the Mayor).
 Custom and practice give the Town Clerk a very high billing and the Clerk, as the Council's senior advisor, should remain close to the Mayor.
 As head of the Administration the Clerk should be supported by all members of the council.

 Lichfield City Council

 The Town Clerk is the Chief Officer of the Council, the principal advisor to the Council, and responsible for carrying out the policies and instructions of the Council.
 The Town Clerk is the Council’s “Proper Officer” which is a title used in statute referring to the appropriate officer for the relevant function.
 In respect of financial matters, the proper officer is known as the Responsible Financial Officer.
+The Town Clerk, not individual councillors, is responsible for all staff and it is the Clerk that should be approached if councillors have any concerns regarding staffing or individual staff members.
 The Town Clerk is accountable to the Council for the effective control and management of all staffing and other resources.